Last summer, my garage door keypad broke, and it was such a pain in the…

 Major Features:

-The Chamberlain\LiftMaster keypads are specifically designed to work with every Chamberlain, LiftMaster, Craftsman & Raynor garage door opener manufactured since 1993 with either a yellow, purple, orange, or green learn buttons.
+The Chamberlain / LiftMaster keypads are specifically designed to work with every Chamberlain, LiftMaster, Craftsman & Raynor garage door opener manufactured since 1993 with either yellow, purple, orange, or green learn buttons.

-For simplicity’s sake, I will refer to all of these models as the LiftMaster 877MAX\Chamberlain 940EV.
+For simplicity’s sake, I will refer to these models as the LiftMaster 877MAX\Chamberlain 940EV.
 This information applies to all models, but I want to keep it as easy to read as possible.

 Size

-The rounded buttons are smaller and harder to read than the Genie’s keypad, which I think is a missed opportunity.
+The rounded buttons are smaller and harder to read than the Genie’s keypad, which is a missed opportunity.

 The LiftMaster 877MAX\Chamberlain 940EV keypads are relatively large overall.

 Even though it’s only available in beige, I like the unit’s design better than the Genie keypad.
-It’s got a clean, simple design that should be easy for anyone to quickly understand.
+It’s got a clean, straightforward design that should be easy for anyone to quickly understand.

 Security

-Every garage door opener and keypad has moved to a “rolling code” security system, and the LiftMaster 877MAX\Chamberlain 940EV keypads are no different.
+Every garage door opener has moved to a “rolling code” security system, and the LiftMaster 877MAX\Chamberlain 940EV keypads are no different.

 This all happens behind the scenes to increase garage security without needing to remember multiple codes.